• Skip to primary navigation

 • List the names and roles and briefly describe the qualifications of the other key (up to 5) individuals involved in the project.
 These individuals could include producers, directors of photography, editors, actors or other key cast and crew.
 State the date they became attached to the project.
 (300 words or less)

-Approximately twenty applicants will be chosen as finalists.
+Approximately 25 applicants will be chosen as finalists.
 The following materials will be required for further consideration before the winners are selected.
-Finalists will have approximately three weeks to submit these items:
+Finalists will have approximately two weeks to submit these items:

 Screenwriting